Ficool

 The last bell rang.

-Students rushed to leave, some getting warned by teachers not to run in the hallways.
+Students rushed to leave, with some being warned by teachers not to run in the hallways.

 Alaric watched quietly.